- 50% response rate

 -Music: Led Zeppelin, Deer Tick, The National, Noah and the Whale, Sticky Fingers, Sigur Rós, Devendra Banhart, Nahko and MFTP, August Burns Red, The Cat Empire, Say Hi, Local Natives, Youth Lagoon, Jungle Giants, Born Ruffians, Ásgeir, Radical Face, The Smiths, Jimmi Hendrix, Russian Red, White Stripes, A Tribe Called Quest, City and Colour, The Tallest Man on Earth, Alt-J, Pacific Air, The Good Life, Jónsi, Future Islands, Santana, San Cisco, Queen

--Books: Wild At Heart, Lord of the Rings (actually, anything by JRR Tolkien), The Soloist, I haven't been reading much lately.... and yes, A Fault In Our Stars.
+-Books: Wild At Heart, Extremely Loud and Incredibly Close, Lord of the Rings (actually, anything by JRR Tolkien), The Soloist, Into the Wild, I haven't been reading much lately.... and yes, A Fault In Our Stars.
 The story is vaguely "meh", but the writing is amazing and intriguingly worded.

 One Amazing Thing I’ve Done